-- Aluminium: is strong, lightweight, and resists corrosion.
-It’s easy to work with an aluminium angle, and any home drill will suffice for the holes you’ll need to create.
+- Aluminum: is strong, lightweight, and resists corrosion.
+It’s easy to work with an aluminum angle, and any home drill will suffice for the holes you’ll need to create.
 In addition, you’ll find that the material is compatible with most solar panel frames.
-However, aluminium is not advisable if you need to weld the mount to a structure.
+However, aluminum is not advisable if you need to weld the mount to a structure.

 - Stainless steel: is difficult to work with and a costly option.
 But it comes with the benefit that it will stand against the test of time, lasting decades.
 If you opt for a stainless steel mounting system, you should probably work with a professional installer.

 - Wood: is readily available, easy to work with, and inexpensive.
 The downside is that it degrades faster than the other options, even when treated.
 You’ll need clips or battens to attach solar modules to a wooden frame.

 As you can see, different materials come with different benefits and drawbacks.
 Which choice is right for you can depend greatly on your budget, environment, and where you want to mount the array.